Burgers cooked sous-vide are extremely juicy and evenly cooked.

 - Total time:1 hour 10 minutes to 4 1/2 hours

-- 24 ounces freshly ground beef (preferably the Blue Label Burger Blend)
+- 24 to 30 ounces freshly ground beef chuck

 - Kosher salt and freshly ground black pepper

 - 1 tablespoon vegetable oil (if finishing on stovetop)